Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 Samsung’s flagship Galaxy launches always manage to make a big splash, and this year’s Galaxy S7 was certainly no exception.
 That is even when the refresh is much more of an evolution.
-Case in point, the new Galaxy S7 is almost a spitting image of last year’s Galaxy S6.
+Case in point, the new Galaxy S7 is almost a spitting image of last year’s best selling Android phone, the Samsung Galaxy S6.

 Samsung’s approach was that of refinement, building on its newest design.
 Fortunately, the Korean giant did listen to many of the market’s criticisms last year.
 Let’s check out if Samsung perfected its flagship in our Galaxy S7 review.